 Municipal Ordinance 2-1 pertains to the retention and destruction of records.
 By law, if a municipality wants to destroy records they must have an ordinance.
-Most records must be retained for at least seven years before they can be destroyed.
+Most records must be retained for seven years before they can be destroyed.
 However, shorter time periods can be set by statute or by the State Public Records Board.
-The police department recently asked the State Public Records Board for reduced time periods on several types of records retained by the Police Department.
-The reduced time periods were approved by the Board.
-These changes now need to be reflected in the current ordinance.